NATIONAL RURAL & REMOTE SUICIDE PREVENTION PROGRAM

 The Foundation was funded by the Commonwealth Department of Health and Suicide Prevention Australia in 2022 to design and deliver the National Rural and Remote Suicide Prevention Program.

 DESIGN AND DELIVER PEER SUPPORT PROGRAM IN TARGET RUGBY LEAGUE REGIONS

 PROVIDE TRAINING TO COMMUNITY MEMBERS IN SUPPORTING LOCAL KIDS EXPERIENCING MENTAL HEALTH CHALLENGES OR DISTRESS

 ESTABLISH AND VALIDATE A NATIONAL MODEL OF SUICIDE PREVENTION USING SPORT AS AN ENTRY POINT FOR ENGAGEMENT

-The Program is a partnership between the Foundation and the National Rugby League, NSW Rugby League and Rural Health Connect, Black Dog Institute and ACON to assist in the delivery of much-needed services to each community.
+The Program is a partnership between the Foundation and the National Rugby League, NSW Rugby League, Rural Health Connect, Black Dog Institute and ACON to assist in the delivery of much-needed services to each community.

 The Foundation will build on the success of the NRL's widely recognised and transformative 'State of Mind' program for girls and boys from year 3 to year 12, initially targeting rural and remote boys and girls in NSW Rugby League towns.
-Over the 3 year funding period the program will be expanded to other sporting codes to create a program that can be delivered nationally in collaboration with local sporting teams.
+Over the 3 year funding period the program will be expanded to other sporting codes to create a program that can be delivered nationally in collaboration with local sporting teams and schools.